casbin/casbin-ex/README.md

 # Acx
-Acx is a access control library that can do whatever shit [Casbin](https://casbin.org/) can and much more...
+Acx is an access control library that can do whatever shit [Casbin](https://casbin.org/) can and much more...

 ## Installation